YangTaeyoung/hugo-ai-translator/translator/test_result/testing.en.md

 }
 ```

-When you run the above code, you will see the following result:
+When we run the above code, we will see the following result:

 ```shell
 2025/02/11 20:07:49 This is a fatal error
 ```

-It remains unrecovered.
-Now, let's recover from `panic()`.
+It has not recovered.
+Now, let’s see if we can recover from `panic()`:

 ```go
 package main